Apple Harvest Salad

 Why You’ll Love This Salad

-Packed with Nutrients: Kale and pomegranate are rich in antioxidants, while butternut squash provides vitamins A and C to support immune health.
+Kale and pomegranate add antioxidants and fiber, while butternut squash provides vitamins A and C for immune support.

-Customizable: This salad is easy to make your own!
-Switch up the greens, try sweet potatoes instead of squash, or add your favorite protein for a personal touch.
+Switch up the greens, try sweet potatoes instead of squash, or add your favorite protein to make it a complete meal.

 Author: Elisa | Stability Nutrition